Enhancing Alzheimer's Diagnosis: Leveraging Anatomical Landmarks in Graph Convolutional Neural Networks on Tetrahedral Meshes: Experimental Design

 \subsection{Data Preprocessing}

 The collected MRI images were first processed by Freesurfer to reconstruct the pial and white surfaces.
 We then generated the tetrahedral meshes using the TetGen pipeline~\cite{hang2015tetgen}, resulting in tetrahedral meshes containing around 70k-100k vertices.
 Finally, 1000 anatomical landmarks were extracted from each tetrahedral mesh using a GP-based landmarking generation pipeline.

-To evaluate our model performance on brain amyloid positivity prediction task, we first identified ground truth class labels by computing the Centiloid values from PET images.
+The ground truth class labels were identified by computing the Centiloid values from PET images.
 Specifically, the PET images were processed by PET Unified Pipeline (PUP), and the positivity threshold was set to $Centiloid > 20$, as proposed and validated in previous studies~\cite{klunk2015centiloid}.
 In addition, we applied a two-threshold approach to classify individuals into low, medium and high risk of being amyloid positive ~\cite{Figdore:2cutoff2024}.
 The two thresholds were 1.53 and 2.602, determined by 95\% sensitivity and 95\% specificity, respectively.
 Since the pTau-217 alone has already achieved significant success as a sole predictor of brain amyloid positivity (AUC=0.94 (95\% CI 0.92–0.97)), but not in the medium group (as shown in our results), we focus our effort on the medium group in our study~\cite{arranz2024diagnostic}.